uptechteam/react-native-cookbook/folder-structure-and-file-naming.md

 We are using `camelCase` for common folder names ('screens', 'components', 'assets', etc.)

-For React folders (like components, screens) and theirs files we are using `PascalCase`.
+For React folders (like components, screens) we are using `PascalCase`.

+We are don’t use `camelCase/PascalCase` for file names because of:

+* readable file names. e.g MyHalfFixedDedupedDirResolver vs my-half-fixed-deduped-dir-resolver 👀
+* no more weird git conflicts when renaming/deleting/adding files on various OS file systems (case-sensitive/insensitive)

 Example: